Funding and bursaries

-This Diploma prepares you to work as an early years practitioner with children in a range of settings.
-It can be used as a step to university:
+This diploma prepares you to work as an early years practitioner with children in a range of settings.
+You will:

 Meeting children’s physical development and care

 Play and learning